ataex/werther/README.md

 # Werther

-Werther is a login provider for ORY Hydra that is an OAuth2 provider.
+Werther is an identity provider for ORY Hydra that is an OAuth2 provider.

 **Important!**
 **The current version is compatible with ORY Hydra v1.0.0-rc.12 or higher.**